vponnap/simplilearn-projects-repo/README.md

 # simplilearn-projects-repo
 * This is simple Spring Boot Java APP
 * It has controller, Dockerfile, Jenkinsfile
+* This Repo is enabled for automatic CICD Workflow.

 # Application.properties
 * server.port=9090